webzakimbo/bcome-read-the-docs/docs/source/notable/interactive-kubectl.rst

 Overview
 ^^^^^^^^

-Intercative Kubectl allows you to access a ``kubectl`` shell scoped to a particular Kubernetes Cluster or Namespace.
+Interactive Kubectl allows you to access a ``kubectl`` shell scoped to a particular Kubernetes Cluster or Namespace.

 * No need to set or change contexts
 * Bcome manages your kubeconfig